 La Mesa Child Custody Lawyer

-Over 25+ Years of Custody Experience in San Diego
+Over 25+ Years of Family Law in San Diego CA

 As a child custody lawyer serving La Mesa, San Diego, and surrounding areas who has been working in this field since 1992, I understand the complexities and sensitive nature of family law cases, which is why I offer you legal assistance that is rigorous, yet empathetic to the needs of your family.